cyclejs-community/component-combinators/README.md

 }
 ```

-Unless you have to implement some very specific combining logic that we haven't met in our large
+Unless you have to implement some very specific combining logic that we have not met in our large
 codebase, you should not have to use `m` in another form than `Combine`.
 If that should happen,
 you will need to delve into the documentation where we detail the three strategies we use for
 combining components.
 If you come up with a useful component combinator that is not here, feel
 free to publish it in its own package.

-While the full syntax and semantics of the component combinators haven't been exposed[^EFSM],
+While the full syntax and semantics of the component combinators have not been exposed,
 hopefully the examples serve to portray the merits of using a component model, under which an
 application is written as a component tree, where components are glued with convenient component combinators
   covering frequently occuring patterns.
 I certainly think it is simpler to write, and more
-  importantly, simpler to **read, maintain and debug**.
+  importantly, simpler to **read, maintain and debug**, which is paramount **at scale**.

 Let's have a proper look at combinators' syntax and the available combinators extracted from the
 20K-line cyclejs codebase.